dynatrace-ace-services/slo_template/README.md

         - Medium
         - Low

-2) Focus SLO on your business criteria based on these entities :
+2) Focus SLO on your business criteria based on these entity-types :

         - Application Performance = dt.entity.application (for RUM on GRAIL only)
         - Application Success Rate = dt.entity.application (for RUM on GRAIL only)